N129BZ/chartmaker/README.md

 ### Settings.json
 Since the FAA publishes charts 20 days *before* the official chart date, this application will automatically select
 the appropriate chart date from the list of official FAA chart dates in the chartdates.json file.
-Alternatively, you can pass
-a valid chart date argument when launching the application, in the format ***-d MM-dd-YYYY***.

 *  For example, the zoom range value can either be in the format **n-n**, or you can use a single zoom level **n**
 *  You can also change the ***tiledimagequality*** percentage **(1 -100)** and ***tiledriverindex*** index to ***1 (= webp)*** to reduce mbtiles file size.